-Strategies & Instruments That Can Help Late Savers Prepare for Retirement
+Strategies To Help Late Savers Put Their Retirement First

 When it comes to retirement, everyone wants to spend their later years pursuing enjoyable leisure activities — like playing golf, focusing on a beloved hobby, or relaxing on an exotic beach with a mojito.
-So how are you preparing for retirement?
+After a life spent working hard and supporting a family, it’s only natural to want to enjoy yourself a little.
+So how are you preparing for retirement that you can truly enjoy?

-If you’re a “late saver” and can’t answer that question, it’s a good indication that you should start now — unless you’re positive that you can retire comfortably on CPF Life’s pay outs, which can range from $600+ to $1,900+ a month.
+If you haven’t yet done anything in preparation, you should probably start start now, unless you’re sure that you can retire comfortably on CPF Life’s pay outs, which range from $350+ to $2,230 a month, depending on your CPF balance saved.

-Here are some helpful strategies and instruments that can help you prepare for retirement.
+If you need help putting your retirement first, here are some helpful strategies and instruments that can help.

-Start by conducting a cash flow analysis of your current financial situation to find out how much you’re really spending/saving monthly.
-Here’s a simple example of a cash flow analysis for a married 35-year old mid-career professional making $7,000 a month (minus CPF).
+Start by conducting a cash flow analysis to find out how much you’re really spending and saving monthly.
+Here’s a simple example of a cash flow analysis for a married, 35-year-old mid-career professional, making $7,000/month (minus CPF).

 |Monthly Expenses||Monthly Income|

-$450 a month isn’t going to go very far towards reaching a meaningful retirement savings goal.
-As a late saver, you need to set aside 20% to 30% of your income minus CPF for retirement instruments such as health insurance and savings and investment plans — and in the case of the professional above, $1,160 to $1,740 will go much farther towards building your retirement nest egg.
+$450/month isn’t going to go very far towards reaching a meaningful retirement savings goal.
+As a late saver, you need to set aside 20% to 30% of your income (less CPF) for important expenditures like insurance and savings and investment plans.
+In the case of the professional above, that translates to $1,120 to $1,680, which will go much farther towards building a retirement nest egg.

 2. Use Your CPF ProductivelyConsidering that 20% of our income goes into CPF, it’s a good idea to look into growing your CPF retirement savings with the CPFIS scheme.
 The CPFIS scheme enables you to invest a portion of your Ordinary Account (OA) and Special Account (SA) savings to grow your savings at a potentially higher interest rate.